casson-projects-2020/untainted-heart/description.md

+The books have been all destroyed, alongside with civilization.
 Nobody seems to remember what happened.
 It happened so long ago, it had faded away.
-There are no records of it.
-As if the books have been all destroyed, alongside with civilization.<br/>
+There are no records of it.<br/>

-As far as anyone remembers, the world was always radioactive, destroyed, deserted and covered in grey sand.<br/>
+As far as anyone remembers, the world was always radioactive, in ruins, deserted and covered in grey sand.<br/>

 You all know that things were different in the past though.
-You see lots of cars abandoned and decayed, useless, long ago.
+You see lots of cars abandoned and decayed, useless, from long ago.
 But most impressive are the remains of the sky-scrappers: their impossibility - the sheer hubris of building so high in a world that can no longer manage to build on the surface.<br/>